hayleyjones18/claycosmetics/README.md

 # Wireframes
 <p> I used Balsamiq to create my wireframes for my website.
 Please click on the link below to acess the wireframe folder.
-<a href=https://github.com/hayleyjones18/claycosmetics/tree/master/Docs/Wireframe-Desktop>Click here to access wireframe files/a>
+<a href=https://github.com/hayleyjones18/claycosmetics/tree/master/Docs/Wireframe-Desktop>Click here to access wireframe folder
 </p>

  # About website pages